 Response: Members of the public will be welcome to comment and participate in discussions to determine what species of fish will be passed.
 Our goal would be that all interested groups and individuals will be part of the decision-making process and these discussions will invite statewide input as the Boardman River is a state public trust resource.

+Question #100: What date will the fish species be disclosed?
+What date will the screening be disclosed?
 Response: Approximately 10 years following the construction and initial operation of FishPass and after substantial statewide public outreach and input.